songlining/youtube-feeds/README.md

 [A sample env.json file](https://github.com/songlining/youtube-feeds/blob/master/controller/env.json) has been provided for your reference.
 You need to populate this file with your own credentials.

 # Limitation
 I am still working on the reason why podcast players on Apple devices can't play the podcasts.
-My favorite podcast player is Podcast Addict which works like chime.
+My favorite podcast player is Podcast Addict which works like charm.